pypxe/PyPXE/README.md

-##Pure Python2 PXE (DHCP/TFTP/HTTP) server.
+##Pure Python2 PXE (DHCP/TFTP/HTTP) Server

 Supports iPXE chainloading, and therefore iPXE scripts.

 Edit the server.py settings to your preferred network settings or run with --help

-Core.iso is from the TinyCore Project (http://distro.ibiblio.org/tinycorelinux/)
+Core.iso is from the [TinyCore Project](http://distro.ibiblio.org/tinycorelinux/)
-chainload.kpxe is the undionly.kpxe from the iPXE project (http://ipxe.org/)
+chainload.kpxe is the undionly.kpxe from the [iPXE Project](http://ipxe.org/)
-pxelinux.0, menu.c32 and memdisk are from the SYSLINUX project (http://www.syslinux.org/)
+pxelinux.0, menu.c32 and memdisk are from the [SYSLINUX Project](http://www.syslinux.org/)

 Each server (TFTP/HTTP/DHCP) is in it's own class in it's own file.
 These can be used